stratasan/engineering/docs/engineering_core_values.md

 No one person has all the skills needed for every task.
 In addition to working alone, we often work together often in a style called [Mob Programming](https://mobprogramming.org).

-## Servant leadership

-Similar to the company value Everyone Makes the Coffee, we lead by example.
-We don't solely follow hierarchy or rank; we believe everyone has leadership abilities, so we aim to empower each other and make sure each team member is positioned to success.

 ## Have life outside work